Development of internal control and risk management

 Results

-The project will produce:
+The project produced:

-- an analysis of the current state of internal control and risk management;
+- an analysis of the current state of internal control and risk management

 - a recommendation on strategic guidance of internal control and risk management and the implementation of that guidance;